seikoishere/seikoishere.github.io/README.md

 # Random-Buttons
-A website with random buttons.
+A website with random buttons